databricks/terraform-provider-databricks/docs/resources/sql_permissions.md

 It could be combined with creation of High-Concurrency and Single-Node clusters - in this case it should have corresponding `custom_tags` and `spark.databricks.cluster.profile` in Spark configuration as described in [documentation for `databricks_cluster` resource](cluster.md).

-The created cluster could be referred by providing its ID as `cluster_id` property.
+The created cluster could be referred to by providing its ID as `cluster_id` property.

 ```hcl